davidedc/Little-text-desktop/documentation.md

-# ASCII Desktop System Documentation
+# Little Text Desktop - Documentation

 ## Introduction

-The ASCII desktop environment is built using HTML, CSS, and JavaScript.
-It simulates a graphical desktop environment within a web browser, rendering widgets using text characters in a fixed-width grid.
+Little Text Desktop is a graphical desktop environment within a web browser, rendering widgets using text characters in a fixed-width grid.
 It features movable, resizable widgets like a text editor, a clock, a text viewer, a status bar, and a menu system.
+It implements retained mode rendering, event handling, widget abstraction, scrolling, and basic window management within a constrained, character-grid environment.

 ## Initialization